wpilibsuite/frc-docs/source/docs/software/advanced-controls/state-space/state-space-flywheel-walkthrough.rst

 Bringing it All Together: LinearSystemLoop
 ------------------------------------------

-LinearSystemLoop combines our system, controller, and observer that we create earlier.
+LinearSystemLoop combines our system, controller, and observer that we created earlier.
 The constructor shown will also instantiate a ``PlantInversionFeedforward``.

 .. tabs::